Formula One: Max Verstappen wins world championship in Abu Dhabi | DW | 12.12.2021

 With Verstappen eight seconds back, the Dutchman had to rely on his teammate, Sergio Perez, who was leading after Hamilton had pitted, to slow the Briton down.

 The Mexcian kept Hamilton at bay with superb driving, regularly forcing him back, and continually making life difficult for the defending champion.
-Eventually Perez cut Hamilton's lead by eight seconds, with Verstappen calling him "a legend" over the radio.
+Eventually Perez cut Hamilton's lead by eight seconds, with Verstappen calling him "a legend" over the radio during the race and thanking him afterwards too.

-With 38 laps left that left the top two directly battling against each other once again.
+With 38 laps left the top two were directly battling against each other once again.

 Although the gap had been closed, Hamilton began to reestablish his lead.
 By lap 32, Hamilton's lead was back to just under five seconds but on lap 36 a virtual safety car opened the door for Verstappen again, who pitted in the hope he could close the gap.

-With an 18-second lead and confidence that would be enough on his tires, Mercedes decided not to bring Hamilton in.
-The Briton voiced his concern about risk over the radio.
+With an 18-second lead and confident that Hamilton's tires would last, Mercedes decided not to bring Hamilton in.
+The Briton voiced his concern about the potential risk over the radio.

 Initially the gap began to close, but with eight laps to go Hamilton, having navigated through some traffic, still found himself leading by 11 seconds.

-Fittingly for the season, just when more drama didn't look possible, it arrived when Nicholas Latifi crashed with just five laps left, bringing out a safety car.
+Fittingly for the season, just when more drama didn't look possible, it arrived when Nicholas Latifi crashed five laps from the end, bringing out a safety car.

 Verstappen took advantage, pitting for newer tires.
-Hamilton, based on track position, just missed his window to do so and was left saying on the radio: "This is unbelievable man."
+Hamilton, because of track position, couldn't do the same and was left saying on the radio: "This is unbelievable man."

 Afterwards, the race director Michael Masi told Mercedes boss Toto Wolff when the Austrian asked about going back racing for the final lap: "Toto, it's called a motor race, OK?
 We went car racing."